 You’ll dine in style beneath the chandelier and the ceiling roses on a table built for 20, or eat with a view of the pool from the light and bright breakfast room with the bifold doors swept back.
 Outside, the terrace table and chairs and the gas barbie suggest the open-air sizzle of steak and sausages.

 Try The Sun Inn Winforton for pork belly & steak, or The Tram in Eardisley for hearty, wholesome fare.
 Michelin-starred The Stagg Inn at Titley’s good for partridge, venison and Herefordshire beef, while Foyles of Glasbury’s the place for afternoon tea.

-You’ve got nine kingsize beds, of which three are zip and link, plus bunk beds in the kidszone.
+You’ve got nine kingsize beds of which three are zip-and-link.
 Need more?
 We’ve got two zedbeds available on request.
 Four of the bedrooms are en-suite, with the added bonus in 2 bedrooms of being able to bathe and gaze at the views, while the other six share three bathrooms.
 Two bathrooms have bath and shower, while bathroom three has a walk-in shower.

 Thick carpets, deep skirting boards and plenty of original features combine with soft-cotton bedding and snuggly duvets to ensure a dreamy sleep.